superupon/knowledge/notes/skill/ai/HowToMakeUseOfChatGpt.md

 ## Tip 1: Never too trust AI, they are not accurate :exclamation:

 ## Tip 2: When your question can not be solved by ChatGPT, please try `google`.
-Sometimes search engine can give you surperise.
+Sometimes search engine can give you surprise.